01. Asbestos Use in Insulation

 Insulation Case Set Precedent for Future Asbestos Litigation

-In his deposition, Borel testified he often inhaled asbestos dust from insulation.
+In his deposition, the worker testified he often inhaled asbestos dust from insulation.
 However, he did not know how dangerous the dust was.

-“Yes, I knew the dust was bad, but we used to talk (about) it among the insulators, (about) how bad was this dust, could it give you TB, could it give you this, and everyone was saying no, that dust don’t hurt you, it dissolves as it hits your lungs.”
+“Yes, I knew the dust was bad,” Borel said.
+“But we used to talk [about] it among the insulators, [about] how bad was this dust, could it give you TB, could it give you this, and everyone was saying no, that dust don’t hurt you, it dissolves as it hits your lungs.”

 As a result of asbestos exposure, Borel developed asbestosis and mesothelioma.
-In 1969, he filed a case against 11 asbestos companies.
-Four defendants settled out of court, and those remaining continued to trial.
+In 1969, he filed a case against 10 asbestos companies.
+Four defendants settled out of court.
+The other six continued to trial.

 - Armstrong Cork Corporation